roxcarpio/cka-exercises/docs/a.scheduling.md

         </p>
         </details>

-    1. Delete all pods for cleaning the enviroment
+    1. Delete all pods for cleaning the environment.
         <details><summary>show</summary>
         <p>